MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-AuthRedirect.md

 ### -Confirm
 The Confirm switch specifies whether to show or hide the confirmation prompt.
 How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.

-- Destructive cmdlets (for example, `Remove-*` cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
+- Destructive cmdlets (for example, Remove cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
 For these cmdlets, you can skip the confirmation prompt by using this exact syntax: -Confirm:$false.

-- Most other cmdlets (for example, `New-*` and `Set-*` cmdlets) don't have a built-in pause.
+- Most other cmdlets (for example, New and Set cmdlets) don't have a built-in pause.
 For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.

 ```yaml
 Type: SwitchParameter